-After the announcement and the start of the release of ALPS-treated water on August 24, 2023, damage has occurred due to foreign governments' import embargoes, etc. However, at the end of current period, due to the reasons such as the Company not being able to confirm the full damage status, we cannot reasonably estimate the amount of compensation except the cases that allow us to calculate a reasonable amount with available data such as the records of the claims for damages.
+After the start of the release of water treated by Multi-nuclide Removal Equipment, etc. (ALPS-treated water) into the ocean, damage has occurred due to foreign governments' import embargoes, etc. However, at the end of the current period, due to reasons such as the Company not being able to confirm the full damage status, we cannot reasonably estimate the amount of compensation except for the cases that allow us to calculate a reasonable amount with available data such as the records of the claims for damages.